mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 ```

 :::success
-Not taking into consideration the removals of the methods and exports, as they should be simple and require manual intervention, around 50% of the DataGrid breaking changes are automatically handled by the `preset-safe` codemod. 🎉
+Apart from the removed methods and exports that require manual intervention, around 50% of the DataGrid breaking changes are automatically handled by the `preset-safe` codemod 🎉.
 :::

 :::info